-- a) Residential/Agricultural District: Each dwelling unit requires a minimum of one-half (.5) acre lot or limited common area of contiguous non-steep slope upland associated with it.
+- a) Residential/Agricultural District: Each dwelling unit requires a minimum of a one-half (.5) acre area of contiguous non-steep slope upland dedicated to the exclusive use of the unit associated with it.
 Adequate and appropriate on-site space must be provided for parking, buildings, wells, septic systems and all other infrastructure and utilities, regardless of the maximum allowable density.
 The tract must be able to accommodate wells and septic systems for all units in a manner that meets Brookline and State of New Hampshire requirements.
 Community well and septic systems are permitted provided they meet all Brookline and State of New Hampshire requirements. - b) Commercial/Industrial District: There shall be no more than six (6) bedrooms per acre of usable land.
 Adequate and appropriate on-site space must be provided for parking, buildings, well, septic systems and all other infrastructure and utilities, regardless of the maximum allowable density.
 Community well and septic systems are permitted provided they meet all Local and State requirements.